Monopropellant: Research in brief

 Hydrazine, ethylene oxide, hydrogen peroxide (especially in its German World War II form as T-Stoff), and nitromethane are common rocket monopropellants.
 As noted the specific impulse of monopropellants is lower than bipropellants and can be found with the Air Force Chemical Equilibrium Specific Impulse Code tool.

 One newer monopropellant under development is nitrous oxide, both neat and in the form of nitrous oxide fuel blends.
 Nitrous oxide offers the advantages of being self-pressurizing and of being relatively non-toxic, with a specific impulse intermediate between hydrogen peroxide and hydrazine.
 Nitrous oxide generates oxygen upon decomposition, and it is possible to blend it with fuels to form a monopropellant mixture with a specific impulse up to 325 s, comparable to hypergolic bipropellants.
+In 2018 a new precious metal catalyst was invented for use with nitrous oxide - rhodium oxide on alumina spheres – which is more stable at higher temperatures than pure rhodium or iridium.

 Direct comparison of physical properties, performance, cost, storability, toxicity, storage requirements and accidental release measures for hydrogen peroxide, hydroxylammonium nitrate (HAN), hydrazine and various cold gas monopropellants shows that hydrazine is the highest performing in terms of specific impulse.
 However, hydrazine is also the most expensive and toxic.
 In addition HAN and hydrogen peroxide have the highest density impulse (total impulse per given unit volume).